Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

-where $\overline u_i$ is the map in Assumption \ref{assump:payoff-1}.
-For $\nu \in \M$, we construct a surrogate game, denoted as $G^*(\nu)$, as follows.
-First, each player $i$'s action space is taken to be $\RC_i$.
+For $\nu \in \M$, we construct a surrogate game, denoted by $G^*(\nu)$, as follows.
+Each player $i$'s action space is taken to be $\RC_i$.
 For each action profile $\gamma \in \RC$ and each player $i$, the payoff function is given by